 - limits on how many projects a single individual can create

-You can check how many projects are attached to a Google Cloud Billing account (you must be the Billing account owner or admin) by going into the billing account in GCP console.
+You can check how many projects are attached to a Google Cloud Billing account (you must be the Billing account owner or admin) by going into the Billing account in Google Cloud console.
 This page will list all projects (even disabled ones) created under the selected billing account.

-To see how much of your per-user quota you have left, go to the "Create project" page on GCP console here.
-The number of projects you have in your quota will be at the top of the page.
+To see how much of your per-user quota you have left, go to the "Create project" page on Google Cloud console.
+The number of projects you have in your quota will be at the top of the page:

-Note that you can have plenty of Google projects left as a user, but still bump up against the per-Google-Billing account quota limit.
-If the Google Billing account has an established history (i.e. has accrued and paid GCP charges), you should be able to request a quota increase.
+Note: You can have plenty of Google projects left as a user, but still bump up against the per-Google-Billing account quota limit.

 How much quota will I need?

 Google project quota defaults